FairwindsOps/insights-docs/docs/installation/agent/setup.md

   --set insights.apiToken="thisIsTheTestOrgAdminToken1234567"
 ```

-When reinstalling the Agent in the same cluster, you can omit `apiToken` and `fleetInstall`,
+When reinstalling the Agent in the same cluster, you can omit `apiToken` and `fleetInstall`
 and simply specify `tokenSecretName`.
 This allows you to hand off control of the Agent to other teams without sharing your
 organization's apiToken.